Join StarRocks Community on Slack

 Online elastic scaling in StarRocks

 The data in StarRocks is stored by partitioning and bucketing.
 After the data is bucketed, a hash calculation is performed according to the bucket key, and the data with the same result is divided into the same data slice, which we call a tablet.
 Tablet is the smallest unit of data redundancy in StarRocks.
-Usually we store data in three copies by default, and the nodes are replicated through the quorum protocol.
+Usually we store three copies of data by default, and the nodes are replicated through the quorum protocol.
 When a node goes down, the missing tablets will be automatically filled on other available nodes to achieve an imperceptible failover.

 When a new node is added, FE also automatically schedule it, schedule the tablets in the existing node to the expanded node to achieve automatic data slice balancing.
 In order to avoid the impact on business performance during tablet migration, you can choose to expand or shrink nodes during non-rush hours as much as possible, or adjust scheduling parameters to control the speed of tablet to minimize the impact on services.